 Have you been fired or retaliated against at work for reporting illegal or unfair treatment by your employer?
-There are many different types of retaliation that are illegal, and we can help you determine whether you have been victimized.
+There are many different types of retaliation that are illegal, and our Kansas City employment lawyers can help you determine whether you have been victimized.

 Federal law protects whistleblowers from being retaliated against by their employers.
-At Holman Schiavone, LLC, we have extensive experience representing individuals engaged in whistleblower lawsuits and other employment law matters.
+At Holman Schiavone, LLC, our Kansas City employment attorneys have extensive experience representing individuals engaged in whistleblower lawsuits and other employment law matters.
 We always stand up for the individual.

 Whistleblower Retaliation and Your Rights